How to Recognize Eating Disorders in Your Patients Over the Holidays

 Discussions about food can be highly triggering for those with eating disorders, so it is wise to open these conversations with broad, non-leading questions.
 “Tell me about your diet and exercise,” for example, may invite comments that “Are you eating and exercising in a healthy way?” would not.
 People with eating disorders often have distorted beliefs about food, weight, and exercise, and providers can work to uncover these distortions with open-ended questions.

 It is also essential to maintain a weight-neutral approach when asking patients to step on the scale.
 Even well-meaning remarks (“I wish the scale was this kind to me!”) can be damaging to those experiencing or at risk of developing an eating disorder.
 Such comments can inadvertently reinforce dangerous behaviors, especially when they come from such a credible source.

 If you do suspect an eating disorder in your patient, follow up with questions to specifically screen for these illnesses.
 Consider guiding them through our online quiz to get started.
-A study published in the Journal of General Internal Medicine recommends similar screening questions:
+Below are the screening questions we recommend asking:

 Asked in an open, non-judgmental manner, these questions fit as part of a standard medical assessment and can quickly alert you to a potential eating disorder.
 Refer any patients with concerning signs to specialty care, where the symptoms can be identified, evaluated, and properly treated.
 The sooner a patient receives care, the better the outcome.

 The holidays can be an extremely stressful time for people with eating disorders.
 Providers can do their part by keeping an eye out for the signs of eating disorders and then referring those struggling to proper care.

 To learn more about eating disorders and the holidays, join us for a complimentary webinar hosted by Hilmar Wagner, MPH, RDN, LN, CD, and Krista Crotty, LMFT, PsyD, on Thursday, November 10th.
 Learn more and register here.